bojle/bojle.github.io/content/newton_raphson_division.md

 The [Wikipedia
 article](https://en.wikipedia.org/wiki/Division_algorithm#Newton%E2%80%93Raphson_division)
-suffiecienty describes *what* and *how* of the NR Method.
-I'll summarize and add some missing context to make it digestable.
+sufficiently describes *what* and *how* of the NR Method.
+I'll summarize and add some missing context.

 "[Newton's Method](https://en.wikipedia.org/wiki/Newton%27s_method) is a root-finding algorithm which produces successively better approximations to the